 The point of this blog series has been to suggest that the traditional departmental corporate form (i.e. sales, marketing, finance, ops, IT, etc.) remains virtually unchanged since its origin at the dawn of the industrial age.
-Back then, innovation moved in multi-year cycles and infrastructure and depth were more determinant of success than speed of innovation.
+Back then, innovation moved in multi-year cycles and infrastructure and depth was more determinant of success than the speed of innovation.
 If the two decades since the dawn of the internet have taught us anything, it’s that innovation is more determinant of success than any of those other things.

 And yet, it is the very way in which corporations solve problems that is killing innovation in many of the world’s greatest traditional enterprises.
 From the way companies develop strategy, serve customers, and attract employees, to the way they create and manage work product, digital is driving the need for innovation.

 In our first post, we noted that work itself is changing.
 The way work product is created (real-time collaboration), how business issues are communicated and discussed (electronically), and the way consensus is formed (via social media).
 We instead argue for a new management framework–the Digital Innovation Lifecycle–as an alternative method for driving innovation, speed, and agility out of the organization.

 In our second post, we broke down the Digital Innovation Lifecycle into 3 major components:

 - Productivity and Collaboration (PAC) – Tools like Google’s G Suite make it possible for the heartbeat and brain power of the organization to become a single force.

 - Thinking and Planning (TAP) – The left hand side of the diagram, with its elements arranged like the 5-side of dice, captures how strategy, customer observation, and quantitative insight inform and reframe the process of solving business challenges.

 - Doing and Creating (DAC) – The baseball diamond of topics on the right of the Digital Innovation Lifecycle.
 In this loop, we integrate product management concepts with agility, experience design, and change management.